jeremyBanks/youtube/playlists.md

 ## [Dimension 20: Pirates of Leviathan (Episodes and Extras)](https://www.youtube.com/playlist?list=PLObfuAmZm9pC6DqGsIuQQhNCyeTMlHMu4)

-> ${hours}-hour playlist of all episodes, talkbacks, trailers, and animations from Pirates of Leviathan, a Dimension 20 campaign.
+> 16-hour playlist of all episodes, talkbacks, trailers, and animations from Pirates of Leviathan, a Dimension 20 campaign.
 >
-> ${d20blurb}
+> Dimension 20 is an Actual Play TTRPG series from CollegeHumor/Dropout, featuring original campaigns of Dungeons and Dragons and other tabletop role-playing systems.

 - [Pirates of Leviathan Trailer](https://www.youtube.com/watch?v=AdEuH8CYG_k&list=PLObfuAmZm9pC6DqGsIuQQhNCyeTMlHMu4)
 - [1.
 A Heaping Helping of Trouble](https://www.youtube.com/watch?v=HuMbE1G2O2c&list=PLObfuAmZm9pC6DqGsIuQQhNCyeTMlHMu4)